tlmatjuda/luchador/README.md

    ```bash
    python scrapper.py
    ```
-2. Check for the output files in : `./files-output`and open the CSV file ( quotes.csv ) to check out the content
+2. Check for the output files in : `./files-output`and open the CSV file `quotes.csv`  to check out the content
-3. Connec the SQL Lite 3 database and check the records with :
+3. Connec the SQL Lite 3 database `quotes.db` and check the records with :

     ```bash
    SELECT * FROM quotes;